 "We constantly educate staff and have transfusion evaluation reporting built directly into EPIC (the electronic health records system)," Dr. Hendrickson says.
 "For every reaction that is reported, our transfusion medicine physicians evaluate the investigation performed by the blood bank and give a recommendation to the clinical team for future situations."

-In addition to working with blood suppliers to ensure that the safest possible blood is used for transfusion, physicians and staff at also strictly observe established and nationally mandated guidelines for pre-transfusion safety checks and compatibility testing.
+Physicians and staff work with blood suppliers to ensure that the safest possible blood is used for transfusion.
+They also strictly observe established and nationally mandated guidelines for pre-transfusion safety checks and compatibility testing.

-Physicians and the staff at Yale Medicine recently implemented an additional computer-based safety check, which provides an added level of security that should increase the confidence of patients receiving transfusions.
+Physicians and the staff at Yale Medicine recently implemented an additional computer-based safety check.
+This provides an added level of security that should increase the confidence of patients receiving transfusions.

 Another important safety aspect that makes Yale Medicine's blood banks unique is that all platelet blood products now undergo a recently approved FDA process that eradicates any new or emerging infectious diseases -- such as the Zika virus -- from donor blood.